AntonioCarta/hpc2019_experiments/README.md

     WORKDIR /home/carta
 ```

-Notice that despite having all the environment saved in the \verb!requirements.txt! file, I had some problems during the installation and therefore I had to install pytorch separately after the other libraries.
+Notice that despite having all the environment saved in the `requirements.txt` file.
+I had some problems during the installation and therefore I had to install pytorch separately after the other libraries.

 The next step is the creation of the Charliecloud container from the Dockerfile.
 In my case, the container is called `antonio/base`
 ```
-    ch-build -t antonio/lmn --network=host .
+    ch-build -t antonio/base --network=host .
-    ch-builder2tar antonio/lmn .
+    ch-builder2tar antonio/base .
-    ch-tar2dir ./antonio.lmn.tar.gz .
+    ch-tar2dir ./antonio.base.tar.gz .
 ```

 A script to build the charliecloud image is available in `create_image.sh` that you can run with the command: